 Thank you for your Before You Dig enquiry regarding the location of gas assets.

-We confirm there are Gas Assets located in close vicinity of the above location.
-Caution: Damage to gas assets may result in explosion, fire and personal injury.
+We confirm there is a CRITICAL gas pipeline or gas assets located in close vicinity to the above location.

+Caution: Damage to gas pipelines and gas assets may result in explosion, fire and personal injury.